pshah116/pshah116/README.md

 ## Hi there 👋
 Welcome to my GitHub!
-I'm a data analyst with over 600+ hours of hands-on experience and a growing portfolio of impactful, data-driven projects.
+I'm a data analyst with hands-on experience and a growing portfolio of impactful, data-driven projects.
 I specialize in data collection, analysis, and visualization, turning raw data into meaningful insights that drive smarter business decisions!
 I'm passionate about solving real-world problems through the power of data—and I’m ready to bring that value to your team!

 🌟 About Me